GautamKappagal/OTT-Service-Programme-Catalogue/README.md

 - Model many-to-many relationships (Programme ↔ Cast)
 - Execute SQL scripts using Java JDBC
 - Structure an academic database project cleanly

----

-## 📜 License

-This project is intended for **academic and learning purposes**.
-Free to use and extend.